 Although you may never have intended to be the copyright person in your organization, you may find that the job offers much satisfaction.
 You’ll be a key player in helping people gain access to information, lowering your organization’s risk of copyright infringement, moving work forward, and eliminating the frustration and uncertainty that others confront when using content.
 Although you may often say “no” to requests and have to find creative ways to get to “yes,” your colleagues will soon appreciate your value in guiding them through the copyright maze.

-If you like this article, you may like Librarians and Other Non-Lawyers as Copyright Managers
+If you like this article, you may also like Librarians and Other Non-Lawyers as Copyright Managers